• Skip to primary navigation

 Side Dishes to Serve

-• Arugula Salad: A simple salad with a tangy vinaigrette.
+• Arugula Salad: A fresh, simple salad with a homemade vinaigrette.

-• Roasted Artichokes: A savory, side that complements the Italian flavors.
+• Roasted Artichokes: A simple vegetable side that's full of Italian flavor.

 • Lasagna with Meat Sauce